JoshBradshaw/joshbradshaw.github.io/_posts/2020-04-03-introducing-lanyon.md

 ---
 layout: post
-title: Formlabs Fuse 1+ Process Optimizations
+title: My Work on Formlabs Fuse 1+ Process Optimizations
 ---

 Most of the work I do at Formlabs has been on the backend.
 Process optimizations, embedded software, and thermal modelling.
 I work on the secret sauce that differentiates formlabs from the competition.
 This is why I was so pleased when formlabs marketing team decided to [make public and highlight one of my recent projects](https://formlabs.com/blog/sls-speed-sla-build-volume-improvements/).